The division would like to give notice of its forthcoming annual general meeting on Tuesday 23 June 2015. For more details, please contact Lisa Meenan

 The Division established its first Regional Committee (the Western Aerospace Centre) in Bristol in October 2000 and was proud to launch its second (IMechE Aerospace North West) in May 2004.
-Look out for details of the next Annual Northern Aerospace Forum (ANAF) due to be held this October in Blackburn.
+Find out more about each:

 Schools Aerospace Challenge

 The Schools Aerospace Challenge is an event open to students between the ages of 16 and 18.
-The name of this year's winning team can be discovered by visiting the website.
+This year's challenge along with names of current and previous winning teams can be discovered by visiting the website.

 Putting the space into aerospace